 Hippos, elephants, kudus, and zebras are easily spotted along the river.
 Cheetahs and wild dogs are a popular sight in the plains area and the bird life is impressive throughout the park with some 440 documented species.

 Selous Game Reserve

 The largest concentrations of wildlife in southern Tanzania can be found in Selous National Park and indeed this is the largest game reserve in all of Africa.
-This area has a size 45,000 km², three times bigger than the Serengeti and as large as Switzerland.
+This area has a size of 45,000 km², three times bigger than the Serengeti and as large as Switzerland.

 When to visit Selous?

 The area is very vast resulting in long game drives to cover the diverse habitats of the park.
 But it is a pleasure to drive around in the early morning with breakfast at hand or in the late afternoon with a cold drink.
-This really is a paradise for African safari enthusiasts!
+This is a paradise for African safari enthusiasts!